CoDeConf/CoDeConf.github.io/cph15/program/index.md

 In his speak Lars takes DevOps one step beyond forming a happy collaborative relation between Dev and Ops.
 He advocates for an entirely elastic and automated R&D infrastructure, with the software developer in the driver's seat.
 In his own words:

->A glimpse into a very near future where where quality is actually built into the software, as opposed to glued on after it's finished.
+>A glimpse into a very near future where quality is actually built into the software, as opposed to glued on after it's finished.
 It's a future where software developers aren't dependent on IT Operations at all.
 In a Continuous Delivery NoOps world queues have disappeared, resources are available at your command and everything is automated.

 Twitter: [@lakruzz](https://twitter.com/lakruzz){: target="\_blank"}
 Blog: [lakruzz.com](http://www.lakruzz.com){: target="\_blank"}